Masculine Archetypes: 6 Types of Men You See in Real Life

 Toxic version: hides in the background forever, refuses to ask for stretch roles.

-The Gamma Male
+The Gamma Male (The Analytical Type)

-The Gamma Male Masculine Archetype.
 He’s that teacher you remember, the one with resting bitch face who never sugarcoated anything.
 Not out of spite, but because he’s seen every version of the same tired routine and has no patience for it anymore.
 He notices the patterns, points them out, and people mistake that bluntness for a bad attitude.

 Vibe in the wild